 4. Reclining Knee-Down Twist (5-10 breaths on each side)

 This Reclining Spinal Twist variation is one of the best IT band and TFL stretches.
 Straighten your left leg up to the sky and press through your heel.
 Cross your left ankle over your right knee and flex your left foot.
 Drop the inside of your right ankle to the mat and gently lower your right knee down with the left foot still in place.

-Look to the right and stay here for 3 minutes—twisting from the base of your spine.
+Look to the right and hold the pose still for 5-10 breaths—twisting from the base of your spine.
 Come back to centre and switch sides.
 Then hug your knees into your chest.